SimonKendrick/SimonKendrick/README.md

 Introductory Information

-- 🔭 I’m currently working on ...
-This profile page
+- 🔭 I’m currently working on Solidity
-- 🌱 I’m currently learning ...
-Databases
+- 🌱 I’m currently learning Smart Contracts
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...Email
+- 📫 How to reach me: SimonKendrick2012@gmail.com
-- 😄 Pronouns: ...He/Him
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...